-But seriously, the biggest change from weight loss–and one that no one told me about–was that my feet would lose weight, too.
-That meant that my shoe size would change.
+But seriously, the biggest change from weight loss (and one that no one told me about) was that, yes, my feet would lose weight.
+My shoe size would change.
 And it took me a bit of pain to realize how big a problem that was.

 The fit changes a bit by each shoe and brand, but that just means I get to experiment with more running shoes.
 So that’s a plus.

 When my feet first lost weight, most of my shoes slipped up and down more than they did before, obviously.
 But I kept wearing them.
 It was gradual, and despite getting blisters and sore feet and knees, I just kept wearing the one pair of sneakers (those beat up Skechers in the pic above), for both everyday wear and for running.

 As I started really running, the blisters got worse.
 So did the foot and knee pain.
 It wasn’t the normal fat-guy pain.
 This was an all-new, all-different kind of pain.
 And when I finally did buy my first pair of real running shoes (Nimbus 13s, size 10.5 4E–again pictured above), they were a size and a half smaller than my old Skechers.
 And the soles weren’t destroyed, there was cushion, and they didn’t slip around and blister my feet.

 I was in heaven.
 Once I realized that weight loss made my feet shrink, the fix was easy.
 But it took me so long for the idea to even come to me.
 I mean, who has fat feet?
 Answer: me.
 I did.
 Apparently really fat feet when I went from a men’s size 12 shoe to a size 9.